TomasPP/youtube_subscriptions_filter/README.md

 subscriptions_filter --secrets client_secrets.json --cookies cookies.txt target-playlist-id
 ```

-where `target-playlist-id` can be found from the URL of the YouTube playlist.
+where `target-playlist-id` playlist id where to add videos, can be found from the URL of the YouTube playlist.
-Use `--secrets`, `--cookies` optional parameters to specify `client_secrets.json` and `cookies.txt` locations if needed.
+`--secrets`, `--cookies` are optional if files are in the same directory as `subscriptions_filter.py`.